joshithakg/GWC_SIP2025/README.md

 The project can also be hosted using GitHub Pages (Requires a modern browser (Chrome, Firefox, Edge) and no additional installations):
 - Navigate to the repository’s Settings → Pages.
-- Under Source, select main branch / root.
+- Under Source, select your branch / root.
 - After saving, GitHub generates a live link.
 - Once published, your game will be available at https://yourusername.github.io/threadsofhope/